CharmedSatyr/charmed_blog/content/blog/how-to-add-login-with-mastodon-using-nodejs/index.md

 <br />

-This code calls an `authorize` function that returns a Promise when the `/callback` route is hit.
+This code calls an `authorize` function that returns a Promise when the `javascript±/callback` route is hit.
 In this implementation, the Promise will either resolve to a `user` object and display that object in the browser in JSON format, or it will reject with an error and redirect to the application's home page.
 In a later step, we will add some additional code to incorporate the `user` object into our views.

 Currently, we are requiring `authorize` from a nonexistent file.
 Let's fix that.
 First, create a folder called `oauth` in `routes/`.
 If you refactor this project later to include other OAuth providers (Twitter, GitHub, etc.), it will be nicer to have the different implementations in their own folder.

-Create a `mastodon.js` file inside `oauth/`.
-The `authorize` function will need to interact with Mastodon's REST API with `POST` and `GET` requests.
+Create a `bash±mastodon.js` file inside `bash±oauth/`.
+The `bash±authorize` function will need to interact with Mastodon's REST API with `POST` and `GET` requests.
 We can make those easier by installing an HTTP client.
-This tutorial will use `superagent`, but you use vanilla AJAX or your preferred client. ([Click here](https://gist.github.com/CharmedSatyr/3f45fe7a10cec5f50f68ab425d0053f4) to see an implementation that uses `request`—I wrote it to return a Promise, so it can be simply dropped in as `routes/oauth/mastodon.js` in place of the below.)
+This tutorial will use `superagent`, but you use vanilla AJAX or your preferred client. ([Click here](https://gist.github.com/CharmedSatyr/3f45fe7a10cec5f50f68ab425d0053f4) to see an implementation that uses `request`—I wrote it to return a Promise, so it can be simply dropped in as `bash±routes/oauth/mastodon.js` in place of the below.)

-To install `superagent`, enter the following on the command line:
+To install `bash±superagent`, enter the following on the command line:

 ```bash
 npm i superagent